 Every finding's JSON output also carries mandatory method (how it was measured), limitations (caveats), and evidence.guidelines (regulator reference) fields.
 When an auditor asks "how did you produce this finding?" the answer comes straight from the report.

-If our plugin drops to 71% precision, the public report shows 71%.
-We fix the code, rerun the next day, repeat until the curve goes up.
+When a tool disagrees with its reference, the public report shows the gap.
+We fix the code and re-run, repeat until the curve goes up.
 We don't delete the old number.

 Each daily report stays at /validation-report/archive/<date>.html.
 "It was 78% in February 2026, 96% in May 2026" — improvement is provable.